akashacms/akashacms-website/documents/install.html.md

 layout: article.html.ejs
 title: Installing AkashaCMS
 rightsidebar:
+author: david
+publicationDate: Jan 1, 2015
 ---
 Theoretically installing AkashaCMS and getting started is this simple:

     $ npm install -g akashacms
     $ akashacms init akashacms-example
     $ cd akashacms-example
     $ akashacms build
-    $ akashacms serve
+    $ akashacms preview

-Then visit [http://localhost:8080](http://localhost:8080).
+Then visit [http://localhost:6080](http://localhost:6080).
 This works for me on my Mac OS X laptop and I believe will work on other Unix/Linux/etc type of systems.

 The first command may have to be done this way on most systems:

     $ sudo npm install -g akashacms

+The last command can be replaced with the following to launch an in-browser website editor.
+The editor is at http://localhost:8080

+    $ akashacms serve

 Installing AkashaCMS on Windows
 ===============================